-The Law Library’s ground-floor refurbishment project will improve the look and feel of the entry and half of the ground-floor level to create an open space, and provide an interactive area and high-quality facility for students.This is the first stage of works proposed for the Law Library which has been funded by the Law School Fund.
+The Law Library’s ground-floor refurbishment project improved the look and feel of the entry and half of the ground-floor level to create an open space, and provided an interactive area and high-quality facility for students.This was the first stage of works proposed for the Law Library and was funded by the Law School Fund.

 - Collaborative student seating

 - Consolidation of staff into a single area to provide increased space for collaborative study spaces

 - Minor works to mechanical, electrical and information technology infrastructure